nobleexperiment/nobleexperiment.github.io/_posts/2016-07-15-node_npm_install.markdown

 7. `ls -l /usr/local/bin/npm`

 instructions no. 6 and no. 7 should tell me I have both node and npm in my bin folders.

+**Installing NVM or Nodejs or both is fine.
+I prefer NVM for backward and forward compatibility of my stuff**

 Sweet.
 Now I know i'm not a ding-dong.